krubbles/NoiseDotNet/README.md

 // The result of the noise function calculation is now in the output buffer.
 // output[i] = GradientNoise(xCoords[i], yCoords[i])
 ```

+*Note: This repo is a newer version of my Icaria-Noise repo.*